rohitkjohnedu/my_yade/doc/sphinx/GPUacceleration.rst

 .. _GPUacceleration:

 =======================================
-Accelerating Yade's PFV scheme with GPU
+Accelerating Yade's FlowEngine with GPU
 =======================================

 (Note: we thank Robert Caulk for preparing and sharing this guide)